alerodriguezabella/bellas-adventures/README.md

 - Scoreboard:
     - Bella will start the game with no score (Score = 0)
 - Winning logic: When Bella's score reaches 20, she would have arrived to her final destination > YOU WIN!
-- Losing logic: When Bella runs into bushes or doggies, she would't have arrived to her final destination > YOU LOSE!
+- Losing logic: When Bella runs into bushes or doggies, she wouldn't have been able to arrive to her final destination > YOU LOSE!

 ## Backlog